How To Make DIY Baking Powder (Quick and Easy Tutorial)

 Secondly, let’s consider corn starch.
 All commercial baking powders include a starch (usually corn) to prevent caking or reacting between the baking soda and the acids.

 This is very important!
-However, regular corn starch often comes from genetically modified corn that was sprayed with glyphosate and other things of the sort.
+However, regular corn starch often comes from genetically modified corn that was sprayed with glyphosate and similar things.

 So, if you prefer to eat non-GMO, or want to avoid corn altogether, you’ll be happy to hear that there is a simple way to make baking powder at home without corn or aluminum!

-As I mentioned, many of us discover DIY baking powder simply because we run out of it at an inconvenient time.
+As I mentioned, many of us first try a homemade version simply because we run out of it at an inconvenient time.
 Like with a bowl of already-mixed-up cookie batter waiting for its leavening agent.

 You’ll need these three simple ingredients to make homemade baking powder.

-Though more obscure than salt and pepper, cream of tartar is a common pantry staple than can be found at most stores.
-It acts as the acid in your baking powder.
+- Cream of tartar – Cream of tartar (potassium bitartrate) is a common pantry staple that can be found at most stores.
+It acts as the acid in your baking powder!

 DIY Baking Powder Recipe